-If you are a sole proprietor, you must transfer assets using their fair market value.
-To explain, imagine you bought a computer for $1,000.
-You’ve used the computer personally for a couple of years, and its value has declined.
-To determine its fair market value, you look at the prices of similar used computers for sale, and you asses that the computer is worth $500.
-When you transfer the computer to your business, you treat the transaction as if your business purchased the computer from you for $500.
+Imagine that you bought a car for $10,000.
+You use the car personally for a couple of years and its value declines.
+To determine its fair market value currently, you look at the prices of similar used cars for sale and assess that the car is worth $5000.
+When you transfer the car to your business, you treat the transaction as if your business purchases the computer from you for $5000.
 This is the number you use when establishing your capital cost allowance for your tax return.

 Partnerships and Corporations

 If your business is a GST/HST registrant, you may be able to claim an input tax credit on transferred personal assets.
 This rule applies regardless of your business structure.
-Generally, the input tax credit provides a refund of any sales tax paid on business expenses.
-When you transfer personal property to your business, you should calculate the sales tax paid based on the fair market or elected value of the property you are transferring.
+Generally, the input tax credit provides a refund of any sales tax paid on business expenses, and who doesn’t love a tax refund?
+When you transfer personal property to your business, you should calculate the sales tax based on the fair market or elected value of the property you transfer.